Massive Volkswagen Scandal Settlement Approved

 According to Volkswagen, the settlement is supposed to be put in place right away and the company will hire an additional 900 employees to assist with the buybacks, stationing one employee at each of its 625 dealerships.

 Volkswagen’s website, www.vwcourtsettlement.com, has specific details regarding the settlement, along with instructions for owners or lessees of impacted vehicles.
 The settlement terms are listed there as well.

 Owners of specified VW 2-diesel models made from 2009 through 2015 are eligible to receive a settlement of $12,500 to $44,000 from Volkswagen, depending on the model of their vehicle.
 Leaseholders who terminate their leases are also able to pursue cash payouts.

 Once the Environmental Protection Agency (EPA) and the California Air Resources Board (CARB) approve a modification, Volkswagen owners who want to keep their vehicles can have them modified when a remedy is available.

 Whether owners choose to have Volkswagen buy back their vehicles or decide to keep them, the company will give them between $5,100 and $10,000, depending on the vehicle’s model.
 If you own or lease a Volkswagen that was affected by the emissions cheat software, contact the class action attorneys at Greg Coleman Law.
-We will provide you with a free consultation and determine if you are eligible to participate in a class action lawsuit.
+A Knoxville injury lawyer from our firm will provide you with a free consultation and determine if you are eligible to participate in a class action lawsuit.